 Notes

-To Freeze: After step 5, allow to cool, place crepes on a sheet tray, layer a piece of parchment paper between each crepe, place in ziploc bag, label and freeze up to 4 months.
-When ready, defrost in fridge for 24 hours and heat in a dry pan for 30 seconds on each side and follow steps 5-8.
+• To Freeze: After step 5, allow to cool, place crepes on a sheet tray, layer a piece of parchment paper between each crepe.
+Place in zipper bag, label and freeze up to 4 months.
+When ready, defrost in fridge for 24 hours and heat in a dry pan for 30 seconds on each side and follow remaining steps.

 Nutrition